msmaslova/ABTest/README.md

 # A/B Email Campaign Test: Open, Click & Purchase Analysis

 ## Project Overview
-This project simulates and analyzes an A/B test of an email marketing campaign using Python and prepares the dataset for integration into BI dashboards (e.g., Tableau, Power BI).
-The analysis compares two groups — control (A) and test (B) — across engagement metrics such as open rate, click rate, and purchase rate.
+This project simulates and analyzes an A/B test of an email marketing campaign using Python and prepares the dataset for integration into Tableau.
+The analysis compares two groups - control (A) and test (B) across engagement metrics such as open rate, click rate, and purchase rate.

 The goal is to demonstrate statistical reasoning, performance comparison, and BI-readiness in a business context.